rmad17/jekyll-site/teaching.md

 The primary purpose of math camp is to provide students with a set of skills that will be needed to perform well in the quantitative methods courses offered at Rutgers and elsewhere.
 It will cover the foundational material of matrix algebra, basic calculus and basic probability.

 The secondary purpose of math camp is to provide students with computational skills.
-The basics of  \( \LaTeX \) and ```R´´ will be covered.
+The basics of  `LaTeX` and `R` will be covered.